softsilverwind/nicole/Readme.md

 1. Splitting will invalidate **all** indices (which is unfortunate)
 1. Merging will keep all indices valid for the first list (the second list is consumed)

-## DenseHashMap / DenseHashSet / IdSet
+## DenseMap / DenseSet

-Collections that work on dense hash values.
+Collections where keys can be _densely_ hashed.
 I.e., instead of using `Hash` trait, elements are "hashed" by an integer (`Identifier` trait), and collections are backed by vectors instead of hash tables.

+## IdSet / IdMap / TypedVec

+Collections where keys are wrappers around usize (`IdLike` trait).
+These collections are backed by Vectors, and thus keys are not stored internally.
+For this reason, `iter`/`iter_mut` methods behave differently, as keys need to be copied.
+Thus, these collections are not drop-in replacements for standard collections.

 ## Usage example